Listen to Me (film)

 Listen to Me is a 1989 American drama film written and directed by Douglas Day Stewart.
 Released on May 5, 1989, it stars Kirk Cameron, Jami Gertz, and Roy Scheider.
 The film was largely shot on location in Malibu, California, including the campus of Pepperdine University.

 Plot summary

 Listen to Me centers around a group of college students who are members of the debate team at fictional Kenmont College.
-The two main characters, Tucker Muldowney (Kirk Cameron) and Monica Tomanski (Jami Gertz), come from underprivileged backgrounds and have won scholarships to Kenmont for displaying exceptional talent for debating.
-Both students are taken under the wing of the debate-team coach, Charlie Nichols (Scheider), who was a star debater in his youth.
+The two main characters, Tucker Muldowney and Monica Tomanski, come from underprivileged backgrounds and have won scholarships to Kenmont for displaying exceptional talent for debating.
+Both students are taken under the wing of the debate-team coach, Charlie Nichols, who was a star debater in his youth.

 The team eventually wins a chance to debate the issue of abortion against Harvard in front of the Supreme Court.
 Along the way, the students learn lessons about life, love, friendship, and politics.

 The film also includes the theme song "Listen to Me", which was written and produced by David Foster and Linda Thompson and recorded by Celine Dion and Warren Wiebe, sometime in 1988.